 Waterville is a medium-sized city located in the state of Maine.
-With a population of 16,261 people and three constituent neighborhoods, Waterville is the 15th largest community in Maine.
-Waterville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 16,558 people and three constituent neighborhoods, Waterville is the 15th largest community in Maine.

-Waterville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Waterville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Waterville who work in office and administrative support (16.21%), sales jobs (14.88%), and teaching (10.15%).
+Waterville is a decidedly white-collar city, with fully 87.81% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Waterville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Waterville who work in teaching (13.45%), office and administrative support (12.87%), and sales jobs (10.44%).

-The percentage of people in Waterville who are college-educated is somewhat higher than the average US community of 21.84%: 26.55% of adults in Waterville have at least a bachelor's degree.
+The education level of Waterville citizens is substantially higher than the typical US community, as 31.10% of adults in Waterville have at least a bachelor's degree.

 The people who call Waterville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Waterville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waterville include French, English, French Canadian, and German.
+The greatest number of Waterville residents report their race to be White, followed by Asian.
+Important ancestries of people in Waterville include French, English, Irish, French Canadian, and German.

 The most common language spoken in Waterville is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Chinese and French.